pranabsarkar/pdf_uploader_flask_webapp_aws/README.md

 # pdf_uploader_flask_webapp_aws

-The problem statement was to create a webapp where users can upload their .pdf files.

 The `requirements.txt` file should list all Python libraries that your script depend on, and they will be installed using

 ```